Anteru/kyla/doc/source/repository-definition.rst

   Files can be grouped together for easy referencing using a ``Group`` node.

+  A ``File`` node can reference the full source path or a relative path.
+If a relative path is used, the source directory must be specified during the compilation.
+Relative paths are automatically used for the ``Target`` path as well if there's no ``Target`` specified.

 * ``UI`` contains UI related data.
 This data is only present in source packages and never deployed, but it's used to create the installation UI.

   The ``FeatureTree`` defines the feature grouping.
 At least one ``Node`` must be present, and every node must reference at least one ``Feature``.
 Nodes can be arbitrarily nested.